Saturday, 6 July 2019

 22nd June 2019.

 The visit to this temple was a part of the ancient temples of Karnataka’s visit on 22nd June 2019.
-After Honganoor Sri Varadaraja temple’s visit, had been to this temple in the midst of the sugarcane field.
-There is an another Anjaneya temple is just few meters away from this temple.
+After the Honganoor Sri Varadaraja temple’s visit, had went to this temple in the midst of the sugarcane field.
+There is another Anjaneya temple is just a few meters away from this temple.
 The Anjaneyar is kept outside and renovation is in the process.
-The temple is under the control of Archaeological Survey of India (ASI).
+The temple is under the control of the Archaeological Survey of India (ASI).

 Some of the salient features of this temple are….

 The temple is facing east with a Nandi mandapa.
 The sanctum sanctorum consists of sanctum antrala and artha mandapam.
 The Moolavar Arakeshwara is in worship.
-The sanctum sanctorum was built on a on a raised simple pathabanda adhisthana.
+The sanctum sanctorum was built on a raised simple pada bandha adhisthana.
 There is no Vimana over the sanctum.
-The sanctum sanctorum entrance is decorated with reliefs of dancing Apsaras, which extends up to door jamb and lintel.
-On both side are 4 panel reliefs depicts the male drummers ( dola nritya ).
-The other musicians plays the Violin rudra veena, flute, Kanjira etc,.
+The sanctum sanctorum entrance is decorated with reliefs of dancing Apsaras extending up to the door jamb and lintel.
+On both sides are 4-panel reliefs depicting the male drummers (dola nritya).
+The other musicians play the Violin rudra veena, flute, Kanjira, etc.

 Drummers & Musicians and dancers

 In the ardha mandapa images of Saptamatrika.
-At the entrance of the sanctum there are two large size images of Male and female in standing posture, installed like Dwarapalakas.
-The arthamandapa is supported by round pillars has the reliefs around.
-The ardha mandapa ceiling has the panel of ashtadikpalakas with their vahanas – the guardians of eight directions.
+At the entrance of the sanctum, there are two large-sized images of Males and females in standing posture, installed like Dwarapalakas.
+The ardha mandapa is supported by round pillars that the reliefs around it.
+The ardha mandapa ceiling has a panel of ashtadikpalakas with their vahanas – the guardians of eight directions.
 Dancing Shiva is at the center.

 Ashtadikpalakas with Nataraja